 How Financial Need is Determined

 By completing the Free Application for Federal Student Aid (FAFSA) a student will receive an Expected Family Contribution (EFC).
 The EFC is then subtracted from the Cost of Attendance to arrive at the student's financial need.
 Cost of Attendance includes tuition, fees, room and board (if living on campus) or a commuter or off-campus living allowance, as well as estimates for books, personal and transportation expenses.

 How Financial Aid Packages are Assembled

 Once a student's financial aid eligibility has been established, a financial aid "package" is awarded which typically consists of both gift aid (scholarships, grants) and self-help aid (student loans, student employment).
-Thiel considers past and current academic performance when constructing financial aid packages. packages.
+Wesley considers past and current academic performance when constructing financial aid packages. packages.
 We try to meet the financial need of all aid applicants using all available resources; students with high academic ratings, however, will be awarded packages with a higher-than-average percentage of gift aid.
 Differentials among academic award categories are moderate, so no student should expect an unreasonable level of gift or self-help aid.